Rick Moranis: Acting hiatus

 In 1997, Moranis took a hiatus from working in the film industry.
 He later explained, "I'm a single parent and I just found that it was too difficult to manage to raise my kids and to do the traveling involved in making movies.
 So I took a little bit of a break.
 And the little bit of a break turned into a longer break, and then I found that I really didn't miss it."

-After having declined an invitation to make a cameo appearance in 2016's Ghostbusters, Moranis clarified in an interview with The Hollywood Reporter that despite his hiatus he had not, in fact, retired from acting in films, but instead had become selective about future roles.
+After declining to make a cameo appearance in the 2016 Ghostbusters film, Moranis clarified that he had not, in fact, retired from acting in films, but instead had become selective about future roles.